Student FAQS

 How long do sessions last?

-Scheduled appointments in A61 Kaplan, the Soc.
-Science Satellite, and the Powell 238 Evening location last 50 minutes.
-Scheduled appointments in Rieber 162 last 25 and 50 minutes.
-Drop-in sessions usually last about 30 minutes.
+Scheduled appointments in the Philosophy Writing Center, FYSP, and the Zoom Evening location last 50 minutes.
+Scheduled appointments in Powell Ground Floor, Rieber 162, and the History Writing Center last 25 and 50 minutes.
+Drop-in sessions last 25 minutes.

 How do drop-in sessions work?

 We offer drop-in tutoring at most locations during our normal business hours on a first-come, first-served basis.
-Unlike scheduled appointments, which are 50 minutes, the average drop-in appointment lasts 30 minutes.
-We offer drop-in appointments every hour of every day in our A61 Kaplan location.
+Unlike scheduled appointments, which are 50 minutes, the average drop-in appointment lasts 25 minutes.
 See hours and locations for weeks during each quarter that we offer drop-in service and at which locations.

 How do Zoom appointments work?